smholloway/categorizing-hugo-award-winners/README.md

 ## Running it

-To generate the list of Fantasy novels, simply run the main file.
+To generate the list of Fantasy novels, simply install the dependencies and run the main file.

+    pip install -r requirements.txt
     python main.py

 ## Just the Fantasy Novels